Festivals of Light

 Hanukkah

-A Jewish festival celebrated at this time of year, Hanukkah started out as a minor holiday focused on an historic event, the rededicating of a temple after driving out the Greek invaders who had desecrated it.
-According to the event’s accompanying legend, there was only enough sacred oil in the temple to burn for one night, but it miraculously burned for eight days, until new oil could be brought in.
+A Jewish festival celebrated in the last month of the calendar year, Hanukkah started out as a minor holiday focused on an historic event, the rededicating of a temple after driving out the Greek invaders who had desecrated it.
+According to the accompanying legend, there was only enough sacred oil in the temple to burn for one night, but it miraculously burned for eight days, until new oil could be brought in.

 American Jews have taken this holiday to new heights.
 It is difficult to live in the shadow of America’s enormously appealing Christmas festival, but Hanukkah has met the challenge.
 In an eight-day celebration with gifts given to the household children each of the eight days, lighting a new candle each night is a significant part of the celebration.
 "Do not curse the darkness; light a candle in the world."
 The light, of course, represents knowledge and wisdom.